-- A Councillor asking a question under Rule 11.4 shall have 1 minute to ask the question or any supplementary - A Councillor answering such a question or a supplementary may speak for no longer than 2 minutes unless the Mayor consents to a longer period. - 12.12 Any question which cannot be dealt with during the time limit will be dealt with by a written answer or deferred to the next meeting.
+- A Councillor asking a question under Rule 12.4 shall have 1 minute to ask the question or any supplementary - A Councillor answering such a question or a supplementary may speak for no longer than 2 minutes unless the Mayor consents to a longer period.

+12.12 Any question which cannot be dealt with during the time limit will be dealt with by a written answer.